Arpitpandey992/Asciify-Videos/README.md

 ## Future Plans
 * Optimizing the Program
-* Making it more user friendly by implementing better command line interface
+* Making it more user friendly by implementing a better command line interface
 * Adding more features